 Policy or Paragraph Reference Legally Compliant?
 Sound?
-If Unsound it is because it is not :

-Vision, Objectives Positively Prepared

-and Overarching Yes Yes Justified
+If Unsound it is because it is not : Vision, Objectives V. V. Positively Prepared Justified and Overarching Threads Yes Yes Effective Thougs Consistent with National Policy

-Threads 165 165 Effective

-Threads Consistent with National Policy

-- 3.1 TWO generally supports the Vision for Oxford and the recognition of the strength of the local economy.
+- ONV generally supports the Vision for Oxford and the recognition of the strength of the local economy.
 In particular it is noted that Oxford's economy contributed £7.34bn to the national economy in 2017 and played a leading role in the fight against the COVID19 Pandemic.
 In addition, Oxford University has more spin-out companies than any other in the UK.
 This is set to increase with increased funding streams and investment in Oxford. - 3.2 It is therefore important that economic growth is not stifled in any way.
 If barriers to expansion are put in place then investment will quickly move to other locations, either in the UK or abroad to the detriment of Oxford and Oxfordshire as a whole. - 3.3 It is acknowledged that the lack of housing supply in Oxford could lead to restricted labour supply to meet the expansion of employment uses.
-This in part can be addressed through advances in automation and AI but also in a joined up approach with neighbouring districts to accommodate housing, thus allowing Oxford's key employment areas to focus on maximising the economic benefit they can delivery. - 3.4 The plan period covers the period 2020 -2040.
+This in part can be addressed through advances in automation and AI but also in a joined up approach with neighbouring districts to accommodate housing, thus allowing Oxford's key employment areas to focus on maximising the economic benefit they can delivery. - The plan period covers the period 2020 -2040.
 The extant Local Plan covers the period up to 2036 and therefore the LP40 only seeks a 4 year change to housing and employment numbers.
 Paragraph 22 of the NPPF states that Strategic Policies should "look ahead over a minimum 15 year period from adoption to anticipate and respond to long-term requirements and opportunities."
 The LP40 meets this requirement based on the current LDS timetable for adoption by June 2025.
-However, if there is any slippage or delay in the timetable then the plan period may need to be extended to 2041 and the housing and employment needs increased accordingly.
+However, if there is any slippage or delay in the timetable then the plan period may need to be extended to 2041 and the housing and employment needs increased accordingly. - ONV supports the objectives for the Plan and the Overarching Thread to reduce inequalities across the City.